 In 1972, Butts received his B.A. degree from Morehouse College; while a student, he pledged Kappa Alpha Psi fraternity and was active in civil rights.
 After the assassination of Martin Luther King, Jr., Butts and several other Morehouse students took to the streets in anger.
 After graduation, Butts returned to New York where he earned his master of divinity degree in church history in 1975 from Union Theological Seminary and later his doctorate of ministry in church and public policy from Drew University.
 While still in graduate school, Butts was hired to work at Abyssinian Baptist Church where he began as an office assistant and worked his way up to assistant pastor, eventually being named head pastor in 1989.

-While serving as pastor of one of Harlem’s largest churches, Butts has been committed to the church’s goal of creating a viable and dynamic community in central Harlem.
+While serving as pastor of one of Harlem’s largest churches, Butts was committed to the church’s goal of creating a viable and dynamic community in central Harlem.
 In 1989, he established the Abyssinian Development Corporation, a non-profit community-based housing and commercial development organization; the corporation raised $2.8 million to purchase and renovate property to be used as a homeless shelter.
-In addition to the shelter, during Butts’s tenure as pastor a large apartment complex for senior citizens and apartments for moderate income households have been renovated in conjunction with the Partnership for New York City program.
+In addition to the shelter, during Butts’s tenure as pastor a large apartment complex for senior citizens and apartments for moderate income households were renovated in conjunction with the Partnership for New York City program.

-In addition to his activities with the Abyssinian Baptist Church, Butts hosts a weekly radio show, and serves as president of the Council of Churches of New York and vice-chair of the Board of Directors of the United Way.
+In addition to his activities with the Abyssinian Baptist Church, Butts hosted a weekly radio show, and served as president of the Council of Churches of New York and vice-chair of the Board of Directors of the United Way.
 In 1999, he was appointed president of the State University of New York College at Old Westbury.
-Butts also serves as chairman of the National Affiliate Development Initiative of the National Black Leadership Commission on AIDS.
+Butts also served as chairman of the National Affiliate Development Initiative of the National Black Leadership Commission on AIDS.